mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Electrocardiogram (EKG), echocardiogram (ECHO) or other tests that give information about your heart
 * Pulmonary function tests (PFT's) - breathing tests that measure lung function
 * Computerized axial tomography (CT) Scan - an x-ray that provides cross-sectional views and images of soft tissue as well as bone.
 Some scans use contrast dye that you drink or have injected into your body.
 Please alert your doctor if you have a known allergy to contrast dye, or seafood or iodine.
 If you have an allergy you may need to be given steroids to prevent a reaction the dye before your scan.
+* Dental Exam - You must have a full dental exam.
+Any cavities, loose fillings or gum disease should be taken care of before your transplant.
+You can have these done by your own dentist or you can see our dentist.
+If you see your own dentist please ask them to provide a note saying that you have no dental problems.
+If there are issues please ask the dentist to contact MSKCC dentist.
 * Positron emission tomography (PET) Scan – a scan used to visualize physiologic function in body areas
-* Bone marrow aspiration - provides a sample of your bone and bone marrow.
-A bone marrow aspirate is a small sample of bone marrow usually taken from the back of your hip.
+* Bone marrow Aspiration and Biopsy - A bone marrow aspirate is a small sample of bone marrow usually taken from the back of your hip.
 Your hip will be numbed and a needle will be inserted into the bone marrow and a small amount of bone marrow liquid will be withdrawn.
-* Bone marrow biopsy - A bone marrow biopsy will be performed at the same time as your bone marrow aspiration.
+A bone marrow biopsy will be performed at the same time as your bone marrow aspiration.
 The biopsy involves collecting a tiny piece of bone for examination.
 This procedure is done to evaluate how well your bone marrow is producing cells and to check for any sign of cancer in the marrow.
 * Skeletal survey - An x-ray of the major bones in your body done to check for any signs of disease.
 This can take a few hours to complete.

-These tests will be done in the 30 days before your transplant (Day −30 onwards).
+These tests are usually done in the 30 days before your transplant (Day −30 onwards), but sometimes the pre-transplant evaluation can take longer.
 The BMT Nurse Coordinator will work with you and your caregiver to schedule the tests.

-The results of the tests will be used to plan your treatment and adjust it to your specific needs.
-The tests will help us to identify any changes to your body that occur during or after your treatment.
+The results of the tests will be used to plan your treatment and adjust it to your specific needs and to make sure that it is safe to start your treatment.

 Your doctor and nurse will explain any other tests that you may need.